 The Falcons know, as their leader Peterson has said, that they must stay poised and focused this week since it's another opportunity for a win, despite the opponent.

-"Good teams win games they're supposed to win," running back Devonta Freeman said.
+"Good teams win games they're supposed to win," running back Michael Turner said.
 "In order to do that, you've got to stay focused.
 We're going to go out there and do our job and hopefully come out on top.
 We want to make sure we do everything right on our part to give us the best chance to win the football game."

 They know the Panthers will come out at home looking to spoil Atlanta's six-game winning streak.
 In a division known for it's tough and physical rivalry games, Atlanta-Carolina has always been one to watch.

 Add to it all the fact that Atlanta hasn't won in Carolina under Smith's tenure as the coach and it equates to a dangerous game.